-If you’re like me, when you read that statement, “Every child needs a dad,” you see even more ways to invest yourself in the New Year.
-So I say, look forward with hope and confidence, and follow through.
-Call it a resolution if you want to, but I challenge you to make it a new, positive fathering habit—and start it today.
+When you read that statement, “Every child needs a dad,” you should see even more ways to invest yourself in the New Year.
+So look forward with hope and confidence, and follow through.
+Call it a resolution if you want to, but make it a new, positive fathering habit—and start it today.

 Action Points for Dads on the Journey

 - Ask your kids, “What’s your favorite memory from last year that involved both of us?”
 Then start planning some similar activities for the coming months.